Revised January, 2022

-- Water storage permit: The permit is needed if natural runoff is captured and stored (e.g., a dam across a waterway) and the permanent storage is in excess of 18 acre feet.
+- Water storage permit: The permit is needed if natural runoff is captured and stored (e.g., a watershed pond or a dam across a waterway) and the permanent storage is in excess of 18 acre-feet.

 - Well construction permit: This permit is required prior to construction of new water wells.

 - Floodplain development permit: This permit may be needed if a fish farm is constructed on the flood plain of a stream or if a dam is constructed across a waterway or stream.